Robertki16/space-game/README.md

 # To-Do
 - Preventing spawn kill
-- Adjusting hitbox for turning
+- Adjusting hit-box for turning
 - Making it resizeable (work for different sized screens)
 - ~~Change the title and icon of the window~~ **- fixed**
 - Making a menu with a scoreboard and restart without closing and re-opening the window